1Hyena/ericherstu/web/content.md

 He wrote his first computer program at the age of five in QBasic.
 At the age of 12 he developed his first video game using the _GameMaker_ software.
-He learned the C language on his own while modding a multi user dungeon (MUD) server.
-At the age of 16 he started learning C++ which quickly became his favourite programming language.
-Although he used the Windows operating system up until the year 2012 he switched to Linux due to security concerns when buying his first BitCoin.
+He learned the C programming language on his own while modding a multi user dungeon (MUD) server.
+At the age of 16 he started learning C++ which also became his favourite programming language.
+Although he used the Windows operating system up until the year 2012, he switched to Linux due to security concerns when buying his first BitCoin.

-Over the course of his life Erich has created dozens of video games and a multitude of software projects, albeit none of these endevours has brought him any long-lasting fame or fortune.
+Over the course of his life Erich has created dozens of video games and a multitude of software projects, albeit none of these endeavours has brought him any long-lasting fame or fortune.
 His ability to see the future and to make good speculative investments on the other hand has abundantly compensated him the time he has spent on developing software.
 That said, he does not see any of his